SEO Audit Factors – A Checklist

 One should always create two sitemaps – one for the user (HTML) and second for SEs (XML).
 Sitemaps are a great way of indexing information on any website especially if it carries a lot of content.
 It makes the process of finding relevant information easier for both users and search engines.

 Fresh and unique content should always be a priority.
 Avoid writing sloppy content or embedding text in images for textual content.
 This makes it difficult for users to copy and save it for future reference.
 It also makes it unreadable for search engines.
 Remember new content not only brings back your regular readers but also bring in new visitors.
 Write for your users and not search engines.
 Search engines automatically follow websites with fresh, rich content.
 If your business exists online, consider writing your blog.

 7. Are you optimizing your images?

-Use the “alt” tag to provide image specific information.
-This component of seo audit comes in handy when the image is not displayed for some reason or the user is accessing your page from a screen reader or a browser that doesn’t support images.
-You image file name should also have the same image specific information.
+Use the “alt” tag to provide image-specific information.
+This component of SEO audit comes in handy when the image is not displayed for some reason or the user is accessing your page from a screen reader or a browser that doesn’t support images.
+Your image file name should also have the same image-specific information.

 8. Are you using heading tags appropriately?

 Heading tags (H1, H2, H3 etc.) are visual cues to your website visitors.
 They suggest the importance of that part of the text.
 This helps them understand something about the type of content underneath the heading text.
 Multiple heading sizes should be used in order to create a hierarchical structure for your content.
 This makes it easier for users to navigate through your document.

 The world has gone mobile, with many people using mobile phones on a daily basis for accessing and searching via the internet.
 Responsive websites deliver a consistent, professional, and enjoyable user experience across devices with different screen resolutions.
 This encompasses all devices including desktop computers, tablets and smartphones.
 Google gives a lot of priority to websites that are responsive.